 Q10 Sort It Out

-Your task is to sort the list in several different ways and create your own playlist.
-You may want to work with a partner on this project.
+Your task is to sort the list in several different ways and create your own 30 minute playlist.
+A more advanced challenge of filtering the data is provided in Part 2.

 I Can Statements

 - can select an appropriate tool to represent data